-- If you are planning to replace your space heating system and water heating system with a combination space & water heating system, you may be eligible for incentives—please see here for more information.
+- If you are planning to replace your space heating system and water heating system with a combination space & water heat pump heating system, you may be eligible for incentives—please see here for more information.

 - What do the CleanBC Better Homes and Home Renovation Rebate Programs define as my Primary Heating System?